Svalbard

 When to Go

-March to May: polar spring, snow on the ground, dog sledding and snowmobiling at their best, and the return of daylight after the polar night.
-The late winter light at this latitude, with low sun angles across ice and snow, is what serious Arctic photographers come for.
+March through May: polar spring, snow on the ground, dog sledding and snowmobiling at their best.
+The late winter light at this latitude – low sun angles across ice and snow for most of the day – is what serious Arctic photographers specifically come for.

-November to February: polar night (continuous darkness), northern lights, and extreme cold (-15 to -30 degrees Celsius common).
-The northern lights at Svalbard are visible from early September through March but require clear skies and dark nights.
+November through February: polar night, continuous darkness, northern lights, and temperatures of -15 to -30 degrees Celsius.
+The northern lights are visible from early September through March with clear skies.

 Longyearbyen

-The town is industrial-looking and functional: wooden houses on stilts to prevent permafrost melt, a church, a museum, a supermarket, a handful of restaurants, and the infrastructure for the tourism and mining economy.
-The Svalbard Museum covers the natural history, human settlement, and hunting culture of the archipelago.
-The Global Seed Vault is 2 kilometres from town – a repository for the world’s crop seeds built into the permafrost, opened in 2008.
-It is not open to general visitors but is visible from the road.
+The town is industrial and functional: wooden houses on stilts to prevent permafrost melt, a church, a museum, a supermarket, and the infrastructure of a mining and tourism economy.
+The Svalbard Museum covers natural history and human settlement competently.
+The Global Seed Vault – a repository for the world’s crop seeds built into the permafrost in 2008 – is 2 kilometres from town and visible from the road.
+It is not open to visitors but the approach road gives a sufficient sense of it.

-The Svalbard Social Club restaurant at the old coal company headquarters building is the best option in town for dinner; it serves Norwegian-influenced food with local produce.
-Eating in Svalbard is expensive by any standard.
+The Svalbard Social Club restaurant, in the old coal company headquarters building, is the best option for dinner.
+Norwegian-influenced food, local produce, expensive by any standard because everything is expensive in Svalbard.

-Summer boat tours from Longyearbyen cover the western fjord system and can reach areas where polar bears are regularly sighted, walrus are hauled out on beaches, and the cliffs hold large seabird colonies (little auks, Brunnich’s guillemots, and Atlantic puffins in the millions).
-Arctic foxes are present throughout the tundra and are relatively unfazed by people.
-The Svalbard reindeer subspecies is small and shaggy and visible near Longyearbyen.
+Summer boat tours from Longyearbyen cover the western fjord system.
+Walrus are hauled out on beaches.
+The bird cliffs hold little auks, BrĂ¼nnich’s guillemots, and Atlantic puffins in the millions.
+Arctic foxes throughout the tundra.
+The Svalbard reindeer subspecies is small, shaggy, and visible near Longyearbyen.

-Polar bear sightings on tours are not guaranteed but are common in summer on longer expeditions to the ice edge in the north.
-The bears are swimming from ice floe to ice floe; the ice coverage in summer is variable and moving north as climate change reduces it.
-Shorter day trips cover local fjords and have variable polar bear probability; multi-day expeditions to the northern ice give the best access.
+Polar bear sightings on tours are common in summer on longer expeditions to the ice edge in the north.
+The bears swim from ice floe to ice floe; ice coverage in summer is variable and has been decreasing as climate change reduces summer ice extent.
+Shorter day trips have variable polar bear probability; multi-day expeditions to the northern ice give the best access.

 Dog Sledding